isomerpages/moe-nls/_curriculum/Vocational Education/Retail Services.md

 The electives offered are:

-*   Introduction to Digital Retailing
-*   Basic Gift Wrapping and Floral Arrangement
-*   Basic Retail Services
-*   Office Technology
-*   Department Store Operations
 *   Basic Mechanical Servicing
+*   Pre-Employment Skills
 *   Basic Restaurant Service

-TASTER PROGRAMME FOR RETAIL SERVICES
+*   Department Store Operations
+*   Introduction to Digital Retailing

+**Taster Programme for Retail Services**

 The retail taster programme aims to provide students with an important insight into the basic skills and knowledge related to customer service, merchandise display, basic retail operations and point-of-sale operations.
 It also helps students to make an informed decision when selecting the course towards the end of Year 2.

-PROGRESSION & CAREER OPPORTUNITIES FOR RETAIL SERVICES
+**PROGRESSION & CAREER OPPORTUNITIES FOR RETAIL SERVICES**

 Upon successful completion of the ITE Skills Certificate (ISC) in Retail Services course, students with a minimum GPA score of 2.5 will be eligible to apply for the following ITE _Nitec_ courses.